 - Your PIP is not sufficient enough to cover your medical expenses

 - You are not covered by the auto insurance of a family member

 - You want to pursue compensation for other types of damages

 To be compensated for pain and suffering related to your injuries, you can file a claim or a lawsuit against the at-fault driver.

-If the T-bone collision caused personal property damage, you can submit a claim against the party or parties that were responsible for the crash.
+If the accident caused personal property damage, you can submit a claim against the party or parties that were responsible for the crash.

-If you lost a loved one in a T-bone accident, you can pursue compensation for wrongful death.
+If you lost a loved one in an accident, you can pursue compensation for wrongful death.

 NEW YORK T-BONE CAR CRASHES FAQS

-What Are The Most Common Causes Of T-Bone Car Accidents In New York?
+What Are The Most Common Causes Of T-Bone Car Accidents?